flojoy-ai/docs/docs/instruments-wiki/RF Signal Generator/From-MG3690C-Series/From-MG3690C-Series.md

 Explanation of the code:
 - First, we import the necessary modules from Pymeasure.
 - We create a `VISAAdapter` object, specifying the VISA address of the instrument.
-In this example, the address is "GPIB0::10::INSTR".
+In this case, the address is "GPIB0::9::INSTR".
 - We create an `AnritsuMG3692C` object, passing the adapter as an argument.
 - We can then use the properties and methods of the `AnritsuMG3692C` object to control the signal generator.
 For example, we set the output power to -10 dBm using the `power` property, and the output frequency to 1 GHz using the `frequency` property.
 - We can enable or disable the signal output using the `enable()` and `disable()` methods.